uly-s/TWNetwork/README.md

 Class Library to use the built in GameNetwork in Mount and Blade 2: Bannerlord on any kind of Server and Client System.
 This repository is going to use [HarmonyLib](https://harmony.pardeike.net/articles/intro.html) library to patch out the methods for GameNetwork class and other classes about networking that is related to missions in Mount and Blade 2: Bannerlord.
+## How to build
+- Soon
+## Tutorial to Use
+- Soon
 ## Problem
 I want to be able to create a server on my local computer that can use the GameNetwork class without the NetworkMain class.
 Basically, I want to separate my server from TaleWorld's server.
 (NetworkMain class is connecting to the lobby server of TaleWorlds)
 ## Structure of Project
+ ### Projects:
+  - TWNetwork (Main project, where implemented interfaces and the server and client classes are found.)
+  - TWNetworkPatcher (InterfaceImplementer and MethodPatcher is found here.)
+  - TWNetworkTestMod (Test Mod to Test Missions.)
+  - TWNetworkTests (Unit Tests for InterfaceImplementer and MethodPatcher.)
+  - DebugMod1 (Used for debugging.)
+  - DebugMod2 (Used for debugging.)
 ## Already Done
-- Created MethodPatcher that uses Harmony to patch out methods easily and in a better form.
+- Created MethodPatcher that uses Harmony to patch out methods with attributes and deriving from a base class.
 - Created InterfaceImplementer to implement the IMBNetwork and IMBPeer internal interfaces.
 - Written Unit Tests for the MethodPatcher and InterfaceImplementer.
 - Created Client and Server classes as well as implemented the IMBNetwork and IMBPeer interfaces, which uses the Client and Server classes.